Nedelis/jsonconfig4fabric/README.md

 ---

+# IMPORTANT

+THIS PROJECT HAVE BECOME LIBRARY!
+FROM NOW THIS REPOSITORY BECOMES ARCHIVE!
+YOU CAN FIND NEW VERSIONS [HERE](https://github.com/Nedelis/JSONConfig4Java)

 # jsonconfig4fabric

 Welcome to the jsonconfig4fabric!
 This is relatively simple utility for creating and use .json configs in your mods.
 Here you can find out how to use jsonconfig4fabric.